Matom23/London_Weather_EDA/README.md

 **Introduction**

-An EDA was performed as part of a Capstone project at BrainStation's Diploma Data Science Program.
+An EDA was performed on London Weather dataset as part of a Capstone project at BrainStation's Diploma Data Science Program.
+Based on historical data, and assuming the general trend for the linear & non-linear relationships are continuous with respect to the dependant variable, the mean temperatures at London, can be predicted with the best accuracy.
+The final model could in turn be used as a baseline for building similar models for other cities as well.
+A linear regression model was used to address the question and explore the linear relationships to 'mean_temp'.
+However, the next step would be to also address the outliers to improve accuracy.
+Additionally, we should also try to understand the non-linear relationships with mean_temp' through the usage of other models.
+A combinations of multiple models addressing both the linear & non-linear relationships would provide us the best accuracy in understanding the trend of 'mean_temp' in London.
 Machine learning techniques were then explored as well to predict future mean temperatures in London.

 **About**

 EDA first used Pearson correlation to better understand the relationship between the variables.
 The mean temperature was then used as the the dependent variable.
 Iterations of a linear regression model were used to help provide the best predictions for 'mean_temp'.
 It was noted there was alot of variance when comparing the residuals especially regarding the outliers.

-I used a linear regression model to address the question and explore the linear relationships to 'mean_temp'.
-However, the next step would be to also address the outliers to improve accuracy.
-Additionally, we should also try to understand the non-linear relationships with mean_temp' through the usage of other models.
-A combinations of multiple models addressing both the linear & non-linear relationships would provide us the best accuracy in understand the trend of mean_temp' in London.

-tyjrtehrgefd

 **The User**